RobHauffe/BlotQuant/README.md

 Users are requested to cite **Hauffe et al. 2026 (In submission)** when using BlotQuant.

 ## License
+This software is free for academic and non-commercial research use.
+Commercial use requires a separate license agreement.
-This project is licensed under the MIT License – see the LICENSE file for details.
+See the LICENSE file for details.

 ## Credits